Lee Anne Nichols

 The R.N. to B.S.N.
 Option is designed for R.N.s who hold an associate degree in nursing to complete a baccalaureate degree.
 The R.N. to B.S.N. program incorporates service and leadership into the curriculum to provide a strong, ethically sound education that equips graduates to reach the next level of nursing excellence in community and corporate settings and to prepare students for graduate education.

-The program is presented in a primarily asynchronous educational format that is student-centered and facilitated by media, online discussion boards, blogs, and postings.
+The program is presented in an asynchronous educational format that is student-centered and facilitated by media, online discussion boards, blogs, and postings.
 Not only is the online environment more conducive to individual learning styles, the format also allows for a high degree of flexibility and gives participants the ability to combine education with work, family and other responsibilities.
-Students are required to come to campus at the beginning of each semester for an initial meeting for each class.
-Occasionally, students will be expected to have face-to-face time with faculty throughout the program.
+In addition to the asynchronous format, students will be expected to have face-to-face time with faculty throughout the curriculum.
+Lectures, discussions, and lesson presentations occur at a specific point in time with the expectation that all students will be available to participate.
 This may be done in-person, through videoconferencing, webcasts, interactive learning models, and telephone conferences.

 Nursing students must also meet the following requirements:

-Criminal Background Check and Drug Testing: For clinical placement, nursing students are required to have a criminal background check completed.
-The background check and drug test are required at the time of full admission to the nursing program.
-Nursing students are also required to have drug testing and a background check prior to their junior year.
-Additional testing may be required by certain agencies.
+Criminal Background Check and Drug Testing: Nursing students are required for specific clinical placement to have a criminal background check conducted.
+This check is required at the time of admission to the nursing program and as specified by clinical agencies.
+All nursing students must also have required drug testing to progress in nursing courses.

 Liability Insurance: Liability insurance is required for any student enrolled in nursing clinical courses.
 Liability insurance fees are listed in the Tuition and Fees section of this Bulletin and are automatically billed to the student’s account through the Bursar’s Office.